 Discounted swimming ‘pay and play’ cards

-Pay and play cards (which replaced the Leisurecard scheme) can be purchased at Parkside Pools, Abbey Pools, Cherry Hinton Village Centre, King’s Hedges Learner Pool and(when open) Jesus Green.
+You can purchase ‘pay and play’ cards (which replaced the Leisurecard scheme) at Parkside Pools, Abbey Leisure Complex pools, Cherry Hinton Village Centre, King’s Hedges Learner Pool and(when open) Jesus Green Lido.

 Pay and play concession cards give up to 50% off normal admission prices.
 They are available to people who receive benefits or are aged 60 and over.
-The card costs £5 for adults and £2.50 for children, and can give up to 50% off normal admission prices.
+They cost £5 for adults and £2.50 for children.

 Applicable benefits include income-based job seeker's allowance (JSA), employment and support allowance (ESA), council tax benefits, disability living or working allowance and pensions tax credit.

-Pay and play student cards give up to 35% discount to full time students.
+Pay and play student cards give up to 35% discount to full-time students.
 They cost £7.50.

 - Funding for five primary schools, to deliver additional teaching resource in lessons for pupils in year 4, 5 and 6.